 The UTC is under no obligation to administer prescribed medication to students.
-We choose to do this because there is a clear benefit to the students and in question and their education.
+We choose to do this because there is a clear benefit to the students and their education.

 Prescribed medications can be administered within the UTC following the guidance and protocols identified in this policy.